top of page

-We accept payments in the form of credit card (including HSA and FHA), using a HIPAA compliant product called Ivy Pay.
-To secure your first session, you will be asked to place a credit card on file using this system, which will assist us in streamlining payments for future sessions.
+We accept payments in the form of credit card (including HSA and FHA), using a HIPAA compliant payment system.
+To secure your first appointment, you will be asked to place a credit card on file using this system, which will assist us in streamlining payments for future sessions.

 INSURANCE